danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 by Azure support policy.
 Microsofts support has made unsanctioned changes on the databse It is not possible to access the database server.

+Installing a MariaDB Sql operator in the cluster provides the following
+benefits:

 - access to the database server logs
 - access to the server itself
-- a guarantee that no one but the platform team takes actions on the server
+- a guarantee that no one but the platform team can take action on the server
-- access to the server logs and thus insight into how to tweak the databaes to perform better
+- ability to right-size the database
+- Running clusters of databases
-- Agency
+- Database recovery
-- The ability to start recovering from a crash, should the need arise.
+- The ability to start recovering from a crash immediately

 ### Pros & Cons